civic-data/Checkbook/SOLR-INSTALL.md

  instructions.
 It's really about setting the postgres DB user's password, and therefore should be documented in INSTALL.md.*

-4. Update the Solr database settings:
+4. Set the PostgreSQL authn connection configuration:

- Update `/opt/solr-4.1.0/indexes/solr/collection1/conf/db-config.xml`
- with the correct username, password and db name for the PostgreSQL database.
-By default, they are "`postgres`", "`postgres`" and "`checkbook`" respectively.

- Next, open up the PostgreSQL configuration file (a file somewhere like `/etc/postgresql/9.1/main/pg_hba.conf`) and change this line
+ Open up the PostgreSQL configuration file (a file somewhere like `/etc/postgresql/9.1/main/pg_hba.conf`) and change this line

           `local  all        postgres          peer`